sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 ![](/figures/pd-example-1-1.png)

-Our estimate of PD for species B and C is 4 my of evolution.
+Our estimate of PD for species B and C is 4 MY of evolution.
 Now, if we also include species D, our estimate of PD will increase only slightly as species C and D are closely related.